 Similarly, it is traditional for new mothers in Japan to recover at their parents’ home for 21 days after giving birth – in bed!
 During this time, family members will chip in running errands so Mum can concentrate on baby (Source: Huffington Post, 2017).

-Following the exertion of childbirth, new mums in Malawi are given a porridge made of soya, sugar and maize flour to get their energy back (source: itv news, 2019).
+In Malawi tradition mothers are fed an afterbirth recipe.
+It consists of a porridge, made of soya, sugar and maize flour to regain their energy back after giving birth. (source: itv news, 2019)

 In parts of Madagascar mums and their newborn babies remain inside for the first seven days after giving birth.
 In the Manaboaka Jabely culture, these first days are sacred and critical.
-It is only after that time, that mother and child make a brief appearance, leave their sanctuary to face the reality of live – and the bright Madagascan sun (source: itv news, 2019).
+It is only after that time, that mother and child make a brief appearance.
+Leaving their sanctuary to face the reality of live – and the bright Madagascan sun (source: itv news, 2019).

-In Turkey, mothers stay home with their babies for the first 20 days after giving birth and in Thailand, new mums take part in a ritual called jufaj which means staying next to a fire for 11 days to expel evil spirits and heal the uterus (Source: Romper, 2016).
+In Turkey, mothers stay home with their newborn babies for the first 20 days after giving birth.
+In Thailand, new mums take part in a ritual called jufaj which means staying next to a fire for 11 days to expel evil spirits and heal the uterus (Source: Romper, 2016).

 What’s in a name?

 Everyone has to have a name!
 But choosing a name can be a complex and even tricky affair.
-Most parents will have their own ideas and rules, such as ‘the initials should not be an acronym for a terrorist group’, or ‘can everyone pronounce it?’, or ‘It can’t be Bridget, because I knew a Bridget once who wasn’t very nice’, naming a newborn often carries a spiritual or religious significance and is marked by a naming ceremony.
+Most parents will have their own ideas and rules.
+Such as ‘the initials should not be an acronym for a terrorist group’, or ‘can everyone pronounce it?’.
+Or ‘It can’t be Bridget, because I knew a Bridget once who wasn’t very nice’.

-To complicate things, take countries like Denmark, New Zealand and Germany for example, where names must be gender specific, first names cannot be a surname, the name cannot be seen to cause offence and must be approved.
+To complicate things, take countries like Denmark, New Zealand and Germany for example, where names must be gender specific, first names cannot be a surname.
 In China, a name must be computer readable; in Iceland, it cannot contain the letter ‘C’ and in Thailand, babies cannot have the same name as a member of the royal family (Source: Mentalfloss 2010).

 For many cultures, the 7th day after birth seems to hold great significance when it comes to ceremonies.

-In Egypt for example, babies are traditionally only acknowledged once they are a week old.
+Traditionally in Egypt, a newborn is not named until they’re 1 week old.
 Parents host a Sebou, a naming ceremony, on the 7th day.
 This includes placing the baby in a large sieve and rocking it gently, then lying it on the floor with a knife alongside her or him and the mother side-stepping over the infant seven times while guests chant.
-It is believed that these rituals will prepare the child for the motions and sounds of life and also ward off evil spirits.
-Candles will be lit and given a name each.
-The baby’s name will be the one from the longest burning candle.
-Goats might be sacrificed if the family is Muslim, and the meat served to the guests, together with sweet treats (Source: FirstCry Parenting).
+These rituals will prepare the child for the motions and sounds of life.
+They also expect they will also ward off evil spirits.

-A traditional naming ritual, the aqeeqah, for a baby born in Pakistan or in fact in many parts of the Muslim world, will take place either on the 7th, 14th or 21st day.
-It involves the baby’s head being shaved and the hair collected and weighed.
+A traditional naming ritual, the aqeeqah, for a newborn baby in Pakistan or in fact in many parts of the Muslim world, will take place either on the 7th, 14th or 21st day.
+This practise involves the newborn’s hair being shaved.
+The hair is then collected and weighed.
 That weight will be offered to a charity in gold or silver (or the equivalent monetary value) (Source: Essential Baby, 2013).

 Many followers of the Muslim and Hindu faith believe that a baby’s first taste should be something sweet, so that the child will speak sweetly.
 Hindus will typically rub a little bit of honey into the baby’s upper palate, Muslims use either soft fresh dates or a little bit of honey (Source: Huffington Post 2016).

 In some of the Scandinavian countries, you could say they practice just about the opposite.
-Parents believe that their baby will sleep a lot better if he or she is exposed to the local climate (even to a Nordic winter) and leave babies to nap outside for some quiet parent time (Source: FirstCries Parenting).
+Parents believe that their baby will sleep better if exposed to the local climate.
+Even to a Nordic winter.
+They also leave babies to nap outside for some quiet parent time (Source: FirstCries Parenting).

 Muslims believe that the first words a newborn baby should hear is the call to prayer (“God is great, there is no God but Allah.
 Muhammad is the messenger of Allah.
 Come to prayer.”).
 The father traditionally whispers the adhan, the prayer, into the child’s right ear.
 (Source: Huffington Post, 2016).

-Another simple but thoughtful custom is practiced in Nigeria where the baby’s grandmother will give it the first bath.
+A simple custom practiced in Nigeria.
+Where the baby’s grandmother will give it the first bath.
 If she is not around, the honour goes to another family member or close friend.
 It may not seem significant, but it is a lovely way to show the parents that they are not alone and that the whole community will support them in bringing up their child (Source: Huffington Post 2017).

-Okuizome is the first food ceremony observed in Japan.
-Because this celebration is held when the baby is still a newborn, the food is only pretended to be given.
+Okuizome, the first food ceremony observed in Japan.
+The celebration involves the newborn.
+The food -insinuated to be fed – but not actually given.
 It’s a tradition dating back to Heian times to ensure a child will never go hungry throughout life.
-Similarly, in Hinduism, the first time baby is given food is celebrated with annaprashana.
-The day for this ritual, deemed the most blessed for the child, is chosen by a priest (Source: itv news, 2019).
+Similarly in Hinduism, the first time a baby feeds, celebrated with annaprashana.
+The day for this ritual, deemed the most blessed for the child, chosen by a priest (Source: itv news, 2019).